-In the past eight years many more companies appeared offering managed hosting solutions.
+In the past 12 years many more companies appeared offering managed hosting solutions.
 The most widely known is WP Engine.
 Flywheel is a company that decided to laser target a niche in the niche: they provide WordPress specialized hosting for web design agencies and freelancers.

 One of the newest parts of the WordPress ecosystem involves WordPress management.

 Over the past few years, power users have developed multiple sites on WordPress.
 Some of them get to the point, where managing all of these sites is just not efficient enough to make it worthwhile.
 Fortunately, companies have come to the rescue to help users with managing all of their WordPress sites with ease.

 ManageWP, now owned by GoDaddy, is the predominant WordPress management company.
 With it you can do one-click updates, uptime monitoring, theme and plugin installs, bulk add new posts and pages, mass remove spam comments, backups and much more!

 ManageWP came to life out of our own need to manage clients’ sites, back in the time when we were a service company.
 Of course later on ManageWP has grown bigger and we became a product company.

 ManageWP enhances the WordPress experience.
 We are giving the user all the tools they need for managing their website, keep them updated and secure, while offering the best-in-class support.

 We are constantly improving our service including features, code, infrastructure or technology.
 There are many cool things we have in plan for our customers in the future.

 WP Remote can also handle all your update needs, for the core, the plugins and themes.
 It can create backups too!
 Free and paid versions are available.